YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   double w[] = { 0.6, 1.2, 2.4, 0.6, 1.2 };//You can also change this to a vector
   double sum = 0;
-  //TODO: Define a  ComputeProb function and compute the Probabilities void computeProb(double w[], int n)
+  //Define a  ComputeProb function and compute the Probabilities void computeProb(double w[], int n)
   {
     for (int i = 0; i < n; i++)